praveengadiyaram369/Survey-thesis/README.md

 # project setup

-Follow the environment setups mentioned in the file conf/environment_setup.txt
+Follow the environment steps mentioned in the file conf/environment_setup.txt